Azure/Avere/src/go/cmd/vmscaler/README.md

   * **vmsPerVMSS** - The number of nodes per VMSS, vary this number to vary performance.
 This is based on the report [Best Practices for Improving Azure Virtual Machine (VM) Boot Time](../../../../docs/azure_vm_provision_best_practices.md).
   * **vmssPriority** - The priority to use for the VMSS instances, the choices are "Low" or "Regular".

+After deploying, the deployment output variables show the following:
+ * **ssh_string** - the username and ip address combined as an SSH address.
+This will be a private IP address, so you will need to be on the same virtual network.
+ * **resource_group** - the resource group where the VM was deployed.
+ * **location** - the location where the VM was deployed

 ## RBAC

 The deployed VM is configured with managed identity and has the following scoped RBAC access: